DanielGoye/DanielGoye/README.md

 ### Hi there 👋, I'm Dan

 My name is Daniel Goye.
-I mainly do fullstack web development and mobile development
+I mainly do fullstack web development and mobile development.

 I enjoy learning and  working in languages and frameworks like React and Flutter.